rohanssrao/edu-setu/README.md

 ```

 5. Navigate to [localhost:3000](http://localhost:3000) to your browser.
-6. Hit register to create your account
+6. Hit register to create your account.
 7. Login to begin bridging opportunities!

-Alternative run method:
+### Alternative run method:
 1. Clone the repository
 2. In `code/backend`, run the following commands